It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Oceanographic Museum of Monaco

-The museum’s aquarium is home to more than 6,000 marine species, from vibrant coral reefs and graceful tropical fish to sharks gliding through crystal‑clear tanks.
+The museum’s aquarium is home to more than 6,000 marine species, from vibrant coral reefs and graceful tropical fish to sharks gliding through crystal-clear tanks.
+It also houses artifacts and instruments from Prince Albert I’s pioneering oceanographic expeditions, offering a glimpse into Monaco’s maritime heritage.

 Prince’s Car Museum